 In today's workforce, it is common to have employees working on multiple projects across the country or around the world.
 While permanent and long-term assignments are generally managed through a defined HR function, managing short-term business travel tends to be a bit more challenging.
 Actively managing short-term business travel can greatly reduce risk for your organization and business travelers.
 Thus, developing a structure to oversee this area is imperative.

-Best practices to consider when managing your company's business travelers
+Here are the best practices to consider when managing your company's business travelers:

 Track and Proactively Manage Workdays

 Tracking the location where your employees are working is a critical first step in determining the company reporting and withholding requirements.
 It is important to institute a system that requires employees to provide this detail either indirectly or directly through required use of a company or third party resource, such as a travel agency.

 The GTN Business Traveler Survey conducted in May 2018, showed that nearly 36% of companies do not actively track their domestic business travelers and almost 26% of companies do not actively track their international business travelers.

 If your business travelers are using a common source for booking or tracking their travel, it is often possible to implement an indirect process for monitoring and addressing the tax and legal requirements for the locations where your employees are working.
 Although there are a number of high cost technology solutions on the market to assist with this process, it may be possible to generate reports out of your current travel system that would allow you to understand and address risk in a more reasonable manner.
 For example, GTN has developed a tool that can import files from many sources which will generate reports to highlight employees who may be nearing or already past compliance thresholds as defined by location specific tax rules and/or company policy.
 In this way, the analysis of data is automated, allowing your organization to proactively understand and manage risk.